aashimathur27/DataSciencePrograms/README.md

-# HangmanGame
+# Data Science Tasks
-This is a hangman game coded in python
+It includes all the data science related python programs